 According to the Economist Intelligence Unit, in 2018 and 2019, Calgary was ranked as one of the most livable cities in North America and Calgary has also been phrased as one of the most walkable communities in Canada.
 Bike paths, river walkway systems, parks, and views all make for a well-rounded lifestyle.

-With over 200+ Communities across Calgary each having their own independent culture and perks.
+With over 200+ Communities across Calgary, each has its own independent culture and perks.
 Downtown you will find up-and-coming modern communities like Eau Claire, Chinatown, and the East Village.
 A short commute to downtown is the Beltline which includes popular living areas like Victoria Crossing and the River District along with an entertainment district.
 South of the downtown core you will find inner-city communities such as Sunalta and Mount Royal that are surrounded by unique shopping and dining options.
-Hounsfield Heights / Briar Hill, Hillhurst, Sunnyside, Rosedale, Mount Pleasant, and Crescent Heights are to the north and offer buyers a family centred well established communities.
+Hounsfield Heights / Briar Hill, Hillhurst, Sunnyside, Rosedale, Mount Pleasant, and Crescent Heights are to the north and offer buyers a family-centred well-established community.
 New, up-and-coming areas like Inglewood and the East Village are to the east of downtown and close to the Calgary Zoo and historic sites like Fort Calgary.
 In the southwest communities like Parkhill, Bankview, Altadore are growing and prospering.
-Other Calgary communities including Evergreen, Somerset, Auburn Bay, Country Hills, Sundance, and McKenzie Towne offering quick access to city limits and the downtown core.
+Other Calgary communities including Evergreen, Somerset, Auburn Bay, Country Hills, Sundance, and McKenzie Towne offer quick access to city limits and the downtown core.
 Step on in and explore all our communities across Calgary’s city limits, with something for everyone, you are bound to find a lifestyle to your needs.

 With Calgary’s close proximity to the Rocky Mountains weekend getaways and day trips to Banff, Canmore or Lake Louise are a breeze!
 Public parks and forests surround much of the mountain range, and they are popular tourist destinations, especially for hiking, camping, mountaineering, fishing, hunting, mountain biking, skiing, and snowboarding.
 World-renowned ski resorts like Sunshine Village and Lake Louise are less than 2 hours away.

-The legacy of the 1988 Olympics, that were hosted in Calgary, are still felt to this day with venues like the Olympic Oval, Scotiabank Saddledome and Canada Olympic Park continuing to host world-class athletes and events.
+The legacy of the 1988 Olympics, which were hosted in Calgary, is still felt to this day with venues like the Olympic Oval, Scotiabank Saddledome and Canada Olympic Park continuing to host world-class athletes and events.